What is Locust?

 Name & background

 Locust was born out of a frustration with existing solutions.
-No existing load testing tool was well equipped to generate realistic load against a dynamic website where most pages had different content for different users.
+No existing load testing tool was well-equipped to generate realistic load against a dynamic website where most pages had different content for different users.
 Existing tools used clunky interfaces or verbose configuration files to declare the tests.
 In Locust we took a different approach.
-Instead of configuration formats or UIs you’d get a python framework that would let you define the behaviour of your users using Python code.
+Instead of configuration formats or UIs you’d get a python framework that would let you define the behavior of your users using Python code.

-Locust takes its name from the grasshopper species, known for their swarming behaviour.
+Locust takes its name from the grasshopper species, known for their swarming behavior.

 License